nezanuha/markdown-text-editor/README.md

 const editor = new markdownEditor('editor-container', {
     placeholder: 'Write your markdown...',
-    toolbar: ['bold', 'italic'], // Define the tools you want in the toolbar });
+    toolbar: ['preview', 'bold', 'italic'], // Define the tools you want in the toolbar });
 ```